opensearch-project/project-website/_posts/2024-10-17-query-insights.md

   GET /_insights/top_queries?type=cpu
   ```

-The response returns the 10 queries using the most CPU resources within the past 30 minutes, helping you identify which queries to optimize.
+The response returns the 10 queries that used the most CPU resources within the last 30 minutes, helping you identify which queries to optimize.

 ### Example 2: Diagnose slow search queries (top N queries by latency)

-**Scenario**: Your users are reporting slow search queries, and you need to find the most time-consuming queries over the last hour.
+**Scenario**: Your users are reporting slow search queries, and you need to find the most time-consuming queries executed in the last hour.

 **Steps**: